lexibank/tlopo/out/vol2/chapter7.md

 Maori                    tama-iti                   tama-riki
 ```

-The reconstruction of PPn &ast;riki is complicated by the fact that Tongan has two forms: iki, reflecting &ast;riki, and liki, which occurs only in compounds.
+The reconstruction of PPn _&ast;riki_ is complicated by the fact that Tongan has two forms: _iki_, reflecting _&ast;riki_, and _liki_, which occurs only in compounds.
 The latter may be a borrowing.
-On the other hand, it may reflect the separately reconstructable form POc &ast;liki (see below).
-If it does, then we are left with the possibility that some of the Polynesian forms here attributed to POc &ast;riki(t,q) instead reflect POc &ast;liki, as POc &ast;r and &ast;l have merged in all Polynesian languages other than Tongan and Niuean.
+On the other hand, it may reflect the separately reconstructable form POc _&ast;liki_ (see below).
+If it does, then we are left with the possibility that some of the Polynesian forms here attributed to POc _&ast;riki(t,q)_ instead reflect POc _&ast;liki_, as POc _&ast;r_ and _&ast;l_ have merged in all Polynesian languages other than Tongan and Niuean.

-Also apparently reconstructable are &ast;drik(i), &ast;liki, &ast;siki and &ast;kiki.
+Also apparently reconstructable are _&ast;drik(i)_, _&ast;liki_, _&ast;siki_ and _&ast;kiki_.
 Despite their similarity, there is no point in trying to derive these from each other.
-Rather, the human affection for small creatures, and prototypically for babies, has resulted in the same kind of word play among Oceanic speakers as we hear in English tiny, teeny, teeny-weeny and wee.
-If we ignore the criteria for reconstructing POc items and look for further candidates for word-play, we find for example siʔi ‘small, younger’ in Tongan, sisi in Futuna-Aniwa (Polynesian), and a long list in Puluwatese: kitikit, iyekkit, kikkit, lekit, rik, rirrik, mettik, rarikrik.
-It may well be, for example, that the items listed under &ast;kiki are not due to shared inheritance but to independent parallel word play.
+Rather, the human affection for small creatures, and prototypically for babies, has resulted in the same kind of word play among Oceanic speakers as we hear in English _tiny_, _teeny_, _teeny-weeny_ and _wee_.
+If we ignore the criteria for reconstructing POc items and look for further candidates for word-play, we find for example _siʔi_ ‘small, younger’ in Tongan, _sisi_ in Futuna-Aniwa (Polynesian), and a long list in Puluwatese: _kitikit_, _iyekkit_, _kikkit_, _lekit_, _rik_, _rirrik_, _mettik_, _rarikrik_.
+It may well be, for example, that the items listed under _&ast;kiki_ are not due to shared inheritance but to independent parallel word play.
 It also seems, despite the doubts that have been expressed about this kind of sound symbolism (Hinton, Nichols & Ohala 1994:4), that Oceanic speakers have a preference for the high front vowel in terms for ‘little’, a phenomenon which is common in other areas of the world too ([Ultan 1978](../references.md#source-Ultan1978)).

 <table>
 <tr>